-Today there are RDMA applications and/or ULPs that are aware of the existence of Atomic and Immediate data operations for RDMA transports such as [IB] and application programming interfaces such as [OFAVERBS].
-Today, these applications need to be aware that iWARP RNICs do not support these operations.
-Typically the availability of these capabilities are exposed to the applications through adapter query interfaces in software.
+Today there are RDMA applications and/or ULPs that are aware of the existence of Atomic and Immediate data operations for RDMA transports such as InfiniBand and application programming interfaces such as Open Fabrics Verbs [OFAVERBS].
+Today, these applications need to be aware that RDMAP does not support certain of these operations.
+Typically the availability of these capabilities is exposed to the applications through adapter query interfaces in software.
 Applications then have to decide to use or not to use Immediate Data or Atomic Operations based on the results of the query interfaces.
-Negotiation of Atomic Operations typically are to determine the scope of atomicity guarantees, not down to the individual Atomic Operations supported.
+Such query interfaces typically return the scope of atomicity guarantees, not the individual Atomic Operations supported.
 Therefore, this specification requires all Atomic Operations defined within to be supported if an RNIC supports any Atomic Operations.

-In cases where heterogeneous hardware, with differing support for Atomic Operations and Immediate Data Operations, is deployed for usage by RDMA applications and/or ULPs, applications are either statically configured to use or not use optional features or use application specific negotiation mechanisms.
+In cases where heterogeneous hardware, with differing support for Atomic Operations and Immediate Data Operations, is deployed for use by RDMA applications and/or ULPs, applications are either statically configured to use or not use optional features or use application specific negotiation mechanisms.
 For the extensions covered by this document, it is RECOMMENDED that RDMA applications and/or ULPs negotiate at the application or ULP level the usage of these extensions.
 The definition of such application specific mechanism is outside the scope of this specification.
-For backward compatibility, existing applications and/or ULPs should assume that iWARP RNICs do not support these extensions.
+For backward compatibility, existing applications and/or ULPs should not assume that these extensions are supported.